-A fabulous, on the go sandwich for tailgating, picnicking, lunch or party.
+A fabulous, vegetarian sandwich for tailgating, picnicking, lunch or party.
 Italian Pressed Sandwich is easy to make and feeds a small crowd!
 Similar to my Grilled Veggie Sandwich with Pesto Mayo, this recipe is make ahead ready.
-This recipe is vegetarian or vegan
+This recipe is vegetarian or vegan.

 While my Ma was here, she convinced me that we needed to go see a movie.
 I enjoy movies but generally prefer to watch at home rather than in a theater.
 I usually seem to get in front of someone who is constantly digging in a bag or unwrapping candy.
 If not that, then crunching popcorn or slurping soda.
 It happens every time, so it seems anyway.